JayJarosz/Guides/Manveers_Thundroid/thundroid_03_odroid.md

 You can still update manually, but now you can relax a bit knowing your system will be updated automatically on a weekly basis.

 ### Bonus: Auto-Update w/ IFTTT Notification
-If you want to be notified when your system is updated and whether if was success or not, use this script instead of the one above.
+If you want to be notified when your system is updated and whether it was successful or not, use this script instead of the one above.

-Note: you'll need an [IFTTT Webhooks key](https://ifttt.com/maker_webhooks).

-IFTTT Applet setup:
+For notifications, you'll need an [IFTTT Webhooks key](https://ifttt.com/maker_webhooks) and the following IFTTT Applet setup:

 * If Maker Event "thundroid_updated", then Send me an email at example@example.com
 * Event name: `thundroid_updated`